 Centralized Oracles Issue

-An oracle is an agent which provides valuable, inaccessible information on real-world events.
+An oracle is an agent that provides valuable, inaccessible information on real-world events.

 Fundamentally, it redefines the traditional paradigm of trust relationships as it requires no trust in any single party.